TechTyphoon/smartcloudops-ai/docs/PROJECT_STATUS.md

 ## 📊 Executive Summary

 The Smart CloudOps AI project has successfully completed Phase 3 with a fully functional ML anomaly detection system, comprehensive model training pipeline, and real-time inference capabilities.
-All tests are passing (79 passed, 2 skipped) and the ML integration is production-ready.
+All tests are passing (79 passed, 2 skipped) and the ML integration is production-ready. **All dependency issues have been resolved** including the Prophet/NumPy compatibility fix.

 ## ✅ Completed Phases